 The intent of Lifeline is to ensure that all households have some form of emergency communication available to them, even wifi or internet service.
 That is why a free Apple iPhone, Samsung Galaxy or some other device is given.
 This can be even more important for someone with a medical condition or maybe a senior citizen that is struggling.
 Another benefit is that it can help prevent a shut off of their service, help pay for wi-fi or internet, and even help pay a portion of a connection fee for a new phone.
 Read more on, and find free internet or wifi.

 While applications are processed by each wireless or phone company, the Georgia Public Service Commission oversees the process.
 This organization will ensure that people are treated fairly and that they receive all of the benefits that are entitled too.
-Anyone that feels they are not receiving the discount they are due, that person should call the commission.
+Anyone that feels they are not receiving the discount they are due or a free smartphone, that person should call the commission.

 In order to enroll, call the phone company that provides the household with service.
 All major cell and home phone companies in Georgia offer it.
 This includes, but is not limited to, Verizon, T Mobile, Cricket, AT&T, Sprint, and smaller companies such as Virgin and US Cell.
 However, the general guidelines that need to be met are below.

 If anyone that lives in the household gets help from the government, then they may qualify for financial assistance or free cell phone service in Georgia.
 For example, if a child receives a free lunch as part of the nutrition program, that entire home may be able to enroll into Lifeline.
 However, Georgia will always require proof of income and the assistance being received.
 If an application is misrepresented, then the participant will need to repay the state any discounts they were provided and they will face other actions.

 Seniors in Georgia can enroll as well or get a free government cell phone or wireless device, even including an Apple iPad.
 They may qualify if they meet low income guidelines or receive benefits from the federal government, such as social security or if they have an EBT card.
 In addition, anyone that is enrolled into the low-income discount plan offered by their local gas or power company, such as Georgia Power, will be qualified for Lifeline as well, and this program assists tens of thousands of elderly people in the state.

 People will receive a discount on their bill, including on a iPhone or Samsung Galaxy, in the form of a credit, but it does not apply to any extra features, such as call waiting.
 The savings will be about $10 per month or so, however that amount can change.
 Lifeline only runs for one year as well, and at that time the household will need to reapply and they will also need to meet all income conditions at that point in time.